bahl-lab-konstanz/phototaxis_ontogeny/README.md

 ### How to Run the Code
 1. Install the required packages listed in `requirements.txt`.
 2. Configure the settings in `settings/general_settings` as needed for your analysis (especially regarding the paths)
 3. Run the scripts in the `figures/` directory to generate the desired figures.
+Alternatively, all figures can be generated at once by running `figures/run_all_figures.py`.
    The following dependencies between scripts should be noted:
    - `fig3.py` requires `fig3_fit_models.py`.
    - 'fig4B.py' requires fig1_and_4_all_agents.py`.